 - 1. Prior to certificate approval of Detailed Site Plan DSP-02003 and variance application VD-02003, the applicant shall: - a.
 Provide a detailed layout of the proposed play area adjacent to the classroom section of the building (including but not limited to its relationship with the classrooms, shade provided, etc.) and the five-foot-high screen wall details for review by the designee of the Planning Board. - b.
-Make the following revisions to the Detailed Site Plan and Landscape Plan: - (1) The proposed hard surface play area to the south of the gymnasium shall be completely enclosed by decorative fencing along both Caraway Court and the southern side and by chain link fencing along the remaining eastern side. - (2) The ultimate right-of-way of both McCormick Drive and Caraway Court shall be indicated graphically on the site plan. - (3) The method of identifying the compact parking spaces in the field shall be provided on the site plan. - (4) Because the proposed landscaped strip between the practice field and the parking lot is too narrow for the proposed five Bloodgood Planetrees (Platanus x Acerifolia Bloodgood), a minor species of shade tree shall be planted in that location.
+Make the following revisions to the Detailed Site Plan and Landscape Plan:

+- (1) The enclosure of the proposed hard surface play area to the south of the gymnasium shall be separated from other decorative and general purpose fences.
+An independent fence shall be provided to completely enclose the hard surface play area. - (2) The ultimate right-of-way of both McCormick Drive and Caraway Court shall be indicated graphically on the site plan. - (3) The method of identifying the compact parking spaces in the field shall be provided on the site plan. - (4) Because the proposed landscaped strip between the practice field and the parking lot is too narrow for the proposed five Bloodgood Planetrees (Platanus x Acerifolia &Bloodgood \), a minor species of shade tree shall be planted in that location.